newamericafoundation/atlas/README.md

 * ``package.json`` - package definition and server-side dependencies.
 * ``gulpfile.js`` - build scripts.

+### Auto-generated Files and Folders

+To allow code-sharing between server and client, models and components are written on one side and compiled to the other.
+Files and folders prefixed by `__auto__` are generated automatically and should not be touched.

 ## Development Environment

 Atlas is currently deployed on Node version 0.12.2 (see .ebextensions/00_general.config for corresponding setting).